artsandmetaphysics/goodlifeodyssey/_poems/inferno-summarium.md

 Dante, astray in a dark wood, sees light.<br>
 Since leopard, lion, and wolf halt our ways,<br>
-wise Virgil comes to guide us past our plight.<br>
+wise Virgil comes to guide him past his plight.<br>
 <br>
 The pilgrim, no Aeneas or Paul, stays.<br>
 “Your Beatrice sent me, so have no fear—<br>